ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

   amount of depth!
 * [Writing Wordle bots for fun and profit](/2025/08/23/Wordle/) -- This gives some context on some of the other stages of the Wordle strategy competition, which I also happened to win.
-Nothing super novel to share there, but it's a fun story anyway if you're into Wordle.
+No novel discoveries to share there, but it's a fun story anyway if you're into Wordle.

 Anyway, thanks for reading!